-- Real Estate – As I’ve said before, I invest in REITs to avoid the hassle factor of physical real estate.
-Probably, the only way I would by a property is if there was a business entity attached.
+- Real Estate: As I’ve said before, I invest in REITs to avoid the hassle factor of physical real estate.
+Probably, the only way I would buy a property is if there was a business entity attached.

-- Rare Collectibles – I tend to invest in traditional assets like stocks, bonds and real estate thru REITs.
+- Rare Collectibles: I tend to invest in traditional assets like stocks, bonds and real estate through REITs.
 I do recognize that there are some forms of collectible investments that have large appreciation potential.
 This is a risky area and I would need to increase my expertise in this one much greater than I currently possess.

 Where To Keep Your “Opportunity Cash”

 Finally, I also want to be as smart as possible about where I keep this cash.
 I need to be able to access it quickly which means having check-writing ability, “brick and mortar” office or ATM access.
-This eliminates CD’s or many online high interest accounts that do not give you instant access to your cash.
+This eliminates certificates of deposits that do not give you instant access to your cash.

 I’m also a big fan of having multiple liquid accounts instead of one large account.
 This way I avoid co-mingling of money that have different purposes.
 Currently I have the following: